BASEline is a set of tools designed to help skydivers and BASE jumpers improve wingsuit flight performance. BASEline consists of two parts:

 Analyze Flight Data

-In order to analyze tracks they need to be synced with baseline.ws.
 In the BASEline app, click tracks, verify that you are signed in, click on a synced track.

 Click "map" to open the track in Google Earth or Google Maps, depending on what apps you have installed.